Skip to main content

 What Are Nightshades?

-Nightshade is the term given to the Solanum genus, which has more than 2000 species.
+Nightshades belong to a group of plants with more than 2000 species.
 The most commonly eaten varieties include:

 • Eggplant